abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/06-monitoring-and-load-testing.md

 ## Task 1: Monitoring using Application Insights

+This task focuses on using Azure Application Insights to monitor the health and performance of the Contoso Traders application.
+You will review various monitoring metrics over a chosen time range.

 1. In the Azure Portal, navigate to **contoso-traders-<inject key="Deploymentid" enableCopy="false" />** **(1)** resource group and select the **Application Insights** resource with the name **contoso-traders-ai<inject key="Deploymentid" />** **(2)**.

    ![](media/E4T1S1.png)